Going to AWS re:Invent 2024?

 Image source

 Container orchestrators automate container management tasks.
-They deploy your containers, restart them after failures, and scale them out automatically based on changes in user demand.
+They help manage containers, deploy them, restart them after failures, and scale them out automatically based on changes in user demand.

 Kubernetes is the most popular orchestrator, but it’s not alone in the field.
 Alternatives such as OpenShift and Docker Swarm can be better suited to specific workloads, while ecosystem tools like Rancher and Portainer make it even easier to interact with your clusters.